Manage topics in Power Virtual Agents

 Once you have created a few topics, you may want to use a previous topic as a baseline when creating new topics.

-On the topic list page, hover on a topic, select the menu icon and then Make a copy.
+On the Topics page, select the menu icon on a topic's name and then Make a copy.

-As the name suggests, this option creates a duplicate of the selected topic with (Copy) appended to the name.
+This option creates a duplicate of the selected topic with (Copy) added to the name.
 All of the topic content - such as the description, trigger phrases, and the entire conversation - is copied over to the new topic.

 A copied topic has a status of Off by default when it is copied to avoid confusion on which topic will trigger, since the trigger phrases are the same as the original topic.